Andre-Dienes/toolqa/README.md

 Step 5: Import Your Classes
 You can either:

-Use the Management Portal’s Code Editor to paste your .cls code (including bplus.tool.BP.Tool and your API classes), then compile;
+Use the Management Portal’s Code Editor to paste your .cls code (including ToolQA.tool.BP.Tool and your API classes), then compile;
 OR

 Use Docker volumes or IRIS Terminal to load .cls files.